spinnaker/spinnaker/docs/commands.md

  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--github-token`: (*Sensitive data* - user will be prompted on standard input) The github token to authentiacte against travis with.
  * `--no-validate`: (*Default*: `false`) Skip validation.
+ * `--number-of-repositories`: How many repositories the travis integration should fetch from the api each time the poller runs.
+Should be set a bit higher than the expected maximum number of repositories built within the poll interval.

 ---